-In an independent school, one of the primary responsibilities of the board of trustees is the hiring, nurturing, and evaluation of the head of school.
+In an independent school, one of the primary sets of responsibilities for the board of trustees is the hiring, nurturing, and evaluating of the head of school.
 The evaluation, when done correctly, enhances communication between the head and board around the school’s strategic goals.
-It establishes common goals for the year and utilizes appropriate assessments for measuring progress on those goals.
+It establishes common goals for the year and utilizes appropriate assessments for measuring progress on these goals.

 Guiding Principles for Effective Head of School Evaluations

 The head of school evaluation process should be structured to focus on areas relevant to the board’s expectations of the head.

 The evaluation of the head is solely the responsibility of the board and should never be relegated to stakeholders outside of the board.
 It is appropriate to assess key constructs for which the head might be held responsible; however, these assessments should be undertaken with an understanding that no one outside of the board has a vote in the evaluation.